vimaec/bfast/readme.md

 * Positions of data buffers are encoded in the beginning of the file
 * Quick and easy to validate that a block is a valid BFAST encoding of data

+## Rationale

+Encoding containers of binary data is a deceptively simple problem that is easy to solve in ways that are overly complex, inefficient, or dependent on a particular platform.
+We are proposing a standardized solution to the problem in the form of a specification and sample implementation that can allow software to easily encode low level binary data in a manner that is both efficient and cross-platform.

 # Specification

 The file format consists of three sections: